denten-books/plain-text/0-intro.md

 which instead privilege maximizing system-centric ideals like efficiency, speed, performance, or security.

-My use of plain text implies also a poetics of reading and writing.
-The title therefore further identifies an interpretive stance one can assume in relation to the making and the unmaking of literary artifacts.
+The title further identifies an interpretive stance one can assume in relation to the making and the unmaking of literary artifacts.
 Besides visible content, all contemporary documents carry with them a layer of hidden information.
 Originally used for typesetting, that layer affects more than innocuous document attributes like "font size" or "line spacing."
-Increasingly, devices that mediate literary activity also embody structures of governance and control.
-These tacitly encoded agents police intellectual property laws; they censor and carry out surveillance operations.
+Increasingly, devices that mediate literary activity also embody governing structures.
 For example, the Digital Millennium Copyright act, passed in the United States in 1996, goes beyond written injunction to require in some cases the management of digital rights (DRM) at the level of hardware.
 An electronic book governed by DRM may subsequently prevent the reader from copying or sharing stored content, even for the purposes of academic study.[^ln-dmca] In some situations, it may report the reader's activity to the authorities.
-Building on the recent work of scholars like Wendy Chun, Tung-Hui Hu, Finn Brunton, Helen Nissenbaum, and Lisa Gitelman I make the case for an empowered *computational poetics*, a method of inquiry that aims to bring tacit control structures once again under the domain of interpretation and critique [@chun_programmed_2011;
-@gitelman_paper_2014; @hu_prehistory_2015; @brunton_obfuscation:_2015].

-My notion of poetics builds also on the long history of literary theory, combined here with practices borrowed from software engineering and computer science.
-Poetics, in the way I am using it here, concerns itself simply with the construction of literary media artifacts.
-These are not however limited to the canonical, straight-ahead structuralisms of Roman Jakobson or Jonathan Culler.
-I am borrowing rather from a more peripheral tradition represented best for me by third culture thinkers like Viktor Shklovsky and Vilém Flusser, consummate immigrants both, who extracted a literary and a media theory respectively out of the fabric of their emigration.
-The purpose of this introduction is in part to recreate for the reader the winding path that anticipated the making of this book.
-It passes first through a kind of a productive tension between estrangement and habituation, which although stemming from a personal experience of geographic displacement, leads to a dialectics, that is, a method of making sense out of conflicting and often contradictory logics of the virtual.
-In the section that follows, I outline some of the methodological considerations that motivate my approach to the study of media in general and of text in particular.
-Finally, I would like to draw attention to the plan of the present work.
+Attempts to silence print through book burning or censorship are viscerally apparent.
+Unlike censorship or the burning of books, the dominion of computation proceeds by clandestine means.
+The simulation-producing nature of computed text preserves the outward appearance of printed text, while concealing the specifics of its production and distribution.
+The challenge of *Plain Text* will be in the description of such emerging but often occluded technological possibilities.

 ## Theory
 ### Displacement

+The winding path that led to *Plain Text* stems from a productive tension between estrangement and habituation.
+In the background of a strictly historical materialist critique of computational media there lies also an existential argument about inhabiting media, in the way one lives with and within one's own bookshelves, closets, hard drives, and archives.
+The dialectics of media displacement constitute ultimately a method of making sense out of the conflicting and often contradictory logics of the virtual object.
+By these means, this book describes the grounds for textual space.
+It is a project theoretically contiguous to the philosophical poetics of Gaston Bachelard and Henri Lefebvre, extended into the realm of everyday computation.

+Writing surfaces multiply and establish themselves firmly among the furnishings of home, body, and mind.
+Think here of commercial products that occupy a central place in the living room, devices that listen, talk, and answer questions, smart personal assistants, pacemakers and brain implants, portable devices close to head and heart.
+One can call them computers, but what is a computer but a device for the reading, writing, and storing of information?
+The smart toaster and the electronic pacemaker alike are distinct from their dumb mechanical counterparts in that they give space to inscription.
+The contest for that space---the right to access and ownership---is therefore vitally crucial to a future of a literate humanities.
+I do not mean to suggest that everybody needs to learn how to code, although that would not be a bad thing.
+I mean to view computational culture apart from its instrumental uses, in the context of literary and civic thought.
+I am concerned with preserving the possibility of discourse formation (reading, writing) along surfaces that are not immediately available for critical reflection.
+Poetics, the construction of symbolic space (space containing symbols), physically limits the possibility of interpretation.

-To come to terms with the conditions of simulated textuality *Plain Text* enacts a displacement of vocabularies.
+To come to terms with the conditions of digital text *Plain Text* enacts a displacement of vocabularies.
 It is a response to a particular situation of a literary scholar encountering the field of software engineering.
 For a long stretch of my professional life, these two areas of activity remained separate.
 I worked at one and I studied the other.
 At the time, I simply did not think that code had much to do with poetry.
 The idea for the book came to me in a moment of realization after I was asked one of those seemingly naive but fundamental questions of the kind that can set research in motion down a long and winding path.
 A childhood friend who loves books asked about the difference between text in print and text on the screen.
 In my struggle to answer, I realized that some of my deepest assumptions about literature relied on the centuries-long stability of print media.
 Despite my professional experience as a programmer and academic training in literary studies, I could not readily explain the mechanisms by which keystrokes turned into pixels, pixels into letters, and letters into words.
 I could recount technical detail on some level, but my knowledge was also riddled with unexamined gaps.
 It did not amount to a coherent story.
 I was, despite my best efforts, surrounded by magical lanterns that cast shadows of code and poetry.

 Initially, my two selves---the scholar and the engineer---spoke different languages.
 Reconciling them was and continues to be a disconcerting process by